Skip to main content

 What If the EICR Fails?

 You have 28 days to get the C1/C2 issues fixed (or sooner if the report says so).
 Once the remedial work is done, you need written confirmation from the electrician that it's been resolved.
+We have a detailed guide covering what happens when a property fails an EICR including costs and timescales.

 Our EICR Prices